Deskuma/chatgpt-chatlog-export/README.md

 ## How to use

-This code is a browser extension ([FireFox ADD-ONS](https://addons.mozilla.org/ja/firefox/addon/chatgpt-chat-log-export/)) that can be used on OpenAI's chat page.
+This code is a browser extension ([Mozilla FireFox](https://addons.mozilla.org/ja/firefox/addon/chatgpt-chat-log-export/)/[Google chrome](https://chromewebstore.google.com/detail/chatgpt-chat-log-export-j/gejpagcjdocpgpnblmknkfpbdjkeocpd)) that can be used on OpenAI's chat page.

 When you are having a conversation on the chat page, click on this extension icon <img src="./icons/download-icon.svg" width="24"> to download the conversation in JSON format.